Nurse-Patient Educator Certification

 Certified members may receive recertification at the expiration of their three year term by:

 Those applicants who have successfully achieved certification, or recertification receive a large size official Certificate attesting to certification, as well as an official letter of notification.
-The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
+The Nurse-Patient Educator Certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 Those recertifying receive a new, updated certificate.
 Wallet size identification cards of certification are also presented.

 - The certification fee for the Nurse-Patient Educator is $200.00 for the four-year year term of certification.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be mailed in with full payment to be considered for certification.
+The Application for the Nurse-Patient Educator Certification is available on this website.

 - Application for Recertification is $ 200.00 for the next four-year period.
 This is a one-time payment and is required in full at the time of application for recertification.
 A completed application must accompany the payment.